2022–23 Oklahoma City Thunder season

-The 2022–23 Oklahoma City Thunder season is the 15th season of the franchise in Oklahoma City and the 57th in the National Basketball Association (NBA).
+The 2022–23 Oklahoma City Thunder season was the 15th season of the franchise in Oklahoma City and the 57th in the National Basketball Association (NBA).

 Previous season

 The Thunder finished the 2021–22 season 24–58 to finish in fifth place in the Northwest Division, fourteenth in the Western Conference and failed to qualify for the playoffs.
 This marks the second consecutive season that the Thunder failed to qualify for the playoffs since moving to Oklahoma City.

 In their second year of the rebuild, the Thunder started the season with 10 players aged 23 years or under.
 Throughout the season, the Thunder had numerous injuries to Shai Gilgeous-Alexander, Luguentz Dort, Josh Giddey, and Kenrich Williams.
-Playing without Gilgeous-Alexander, Giddey, and Williams, the Thunder were defeated by an NBA record 73-points in a 152-79 loss against the Memphis Grizzlies on December 2, 2021.
+Playing without Gilgeous-Alexander, Giddey, and Williams, the Thunder were defeated by an NBA record 73-points in a 152–79 loss against the Memphis Grizzlies on December 2, 2021.

-In his rookie season, Josh Giddey - the 6th pick in the 2021 NBA Draft - recorded four triple-doubles including becoming the youngest ever to record one at 19 years and 84 days old.
+In his rookie season, Josh Giddey - the 6th pick in the 2021 NBA draft - recorded four triple-doubles including becoming the youngest ever to record one at 19 years and 84 days old.
 Before his season ending injury, Giddey had won four consecutive Western Conference Rookie of the Month and ultimately finished on the NBA All-Rookie Second Team.

 The Thunder ended the 2021-22 season injury-riddled with nine players out in the final games.
 Utilizing their G League affiliate in the Oklahoma City Blue, the Thunder signed Melvin Frazier Jr., Jaylen Hoard, Georgios Kalaitzakis, and Zavier Simpson to finish out the season.

 Offseason

 Draft picks

 The Thunder had three first-round picks and one second-round pick entering the draft.
 The Thunder owned two first-round picks entering the 2022 NBA draft lottery.
-Their sole first-round pick had a 12.50% chance to win the first overall pick while the pick originally acquired from the LA Clippers had a 1.50% chance to win the first pick, acquired through the Paul George trade in 2019.
+Their sole first-round pick had a 12.50% chance to win the first overall pick while the pick originally acquired from the Los Angeles Clippers had a 1.50% chance to win the first pick, acquired through the Paul George trade in 2019.
 With a combined 14.0% chance to win the first overall pick, the Thunder ended the night with the second overall pick, via their sole first-round pick, and the twelfth overall pick, via the Clippers.
 The Thunder's other first-round pick ended up as the thirtieth pick originally acquired from the Phoenix Suns as a result of the Chris Paul trade in 2020.

 On draft night, the Thunder traded three protected 2023 first-round draft picks to the New York Knicks in exchange for the draft rights to Ousmane Dieng, the eleventh pick.
 With the thirtieth pick, the Thunder selected and traded the draft rights to Peyton Watson to the Denver Nuggets in the JaMychal Green trade.

-The Thunder ended 2022 NBA Draft night with Gonzaga forward Chet Holmgren, Australia's NBL forward Ousmane Dieng, Santa Clara guard Jalen Williams, and Arkansas forward Jaylin Williams.
+The Thunder ended 2022 NBA draft night with Gonzaga forward Chet Holmgren, Australia's NBL forward Ousmane Dieng, Santa Clara guard Jalen Williams, and Arkansas forward Jaylin Williams.